What is a Metal and Plastic Multiple Machine Tool Setter, Operator, or Tender?

 - SAP software

-Education needed to be a Metal and Plastic Multiple Machine Tool Setter, Operator, or Tender:
+What kind of Metal and Plastic Multiple Machine Tool Setter, Operator, or Tender requirements are there?

-Where Metal and Plastic Multiple Machine Tool Setters, Operators, and Tenders Work
+Who Employs Metal and Plastic Multiple Machine Tool Setters, Operators, and Tenders?

-Metal and Plastic Multiple Machine Tool Setters, Operators, and Tenders work in the following industries:
+The table below shows the approximate number of Metal and Plastic Multiple Machine Tool Setters, Operators, and Tenders employed by various industries.

-Those interested in being a Metal and Plastic Multiple Machine Tool Setter, Operator, or Tender may also be interested in:
+Those thinking about becoming a Metal and Plastic Multiple Machine Tool Setter, Operator, or Tender might also be interested in the following careers:

 - Lathe and Turning Machine Tool Setters, Operators, and Tenders, Metal and Plastic